 Occasionally, I will get an inquiry from someone who really wants to birth at home with a midwife but who has a circumstance, such as a prior cesarean delivery, which falls outside our midwifery regulations.
-In these instances, I can offer labor support as a monitrice.
+In these instances, I can offer labor support services.

-My monitrice services include providing limited clinical assessments, upon your request, that will provide you with information on how your labor is progressing.
-These assessments may include listening to fetal heart tones, checking cervical dilation, and checking vital signs.
+As a nurse who has worked in L&D and currently training as an apprentice midwife, my labor support services include providing limited clinical assessments, upon your request, that will provide you with information on how your labor is progressing.
 The information provided from these assessments is intended to aid you in your own decision-making (such as when to head to the hospital) and is not intended to be construed as medical advice.

 I do not make any medical decisions for you.
 You are intelligent, strong, and capable of making decisions that are right for you and your family.
 I will remind you of this as I support you along the way.

 I am not a replacement for an obstetrician or licensed midwife and do not in any way direct your care.
 While I respect a family's choice in planning an unassisted home birth, I cannot provide labor support for those births.

 Families who benefit from the added reassurance of labor support include first-time parents, those planning VBACs, or others who want to be sure labor is actively progressing before going to the hospital.